 Warren Consolidated Schools administers the Northwest Evaluation Association Measure of Academic Progress (MAP Growth) during the fall and spring of every school year.
-Due to COVID-19 and the pandemic, the assessment was not administered in the spring of 2020.
-In addition, Reading performance was measured by the Diagnostic Reading Assessment (DRA3) during the 2020-21 school year.
-The Reading and Mathematics results for the 2019-20 and 2020-21 school years are listed below.
+Reading performance was measured by the Diagnostic Reading Assessment (DRA3) during the 2020-21 school year.
+The Reading and Mathematics results for the 2020-20 and 2021-22 school years are listed below.